→ →

 Enabling diverse forms of decision-making, supporting both in-person meetings and asynchronous coordination.

-Connecting members to the services and governance of the FoCos.
+Connecting members to the services and governance of different FoCos.

-Inspiration: holochain, Secure Scuttlebut, ActivityPub, neighbourhoods, p2pcollab, urbit, Loomio, Anytype, folk interfaces
+Inspiration: holochain, Secure Scuttlebut, ActivityPub, neighbourhoods, p2pcollab, urbit, Loomio, Anytype, folk interfaces, spritely goblins, Radicle, HTMX

-Each pocas store is equipped with a high-range node, covering approximately a 150 sqm radius around the store.
-Neighboring members are encouraged to perform the ‘replicator node role’ to set up their own nodes on balconies and windows, extending each store’s network coverage.
-Ideally, with sufficient members installing replication nodes strategically, the network of a specific pocas store could encompass the entire local community it serves and could eventually connect with other pocas stores’ local networks.
+Pocas spaces are equipped with nodes, covering their physical location and its vicinity.
+Neighboring members are encouraged to join the communal computing support front by taking the role of replicator nodes.
+In practice, that means to set up their own nodes on balconies and windows, extending each store's network coverage.
+Ideally, with sufficient members installing replication nodes strategically, the network of a specific pocas store could encompass the entire local community it serves and could eventually connect with other pocas stores' local networks.

-Furthermore, members' mobile devices function as relayers of data, allowing drivers and commuters to assist in maintaining communication between different pocas stores when passing by or delivering physical goods.
+Furthermore, members' mobile devices function as relayers of data, allowing drivers and commuters from the transport support front to assist in maintaining communication between different pocas stores when passing by or delivering physical goods.

 Relying on a mesh network instead of connecting through the internet is part of pocas' effort to re-localize its physical and digital operations to the territory it is placed at.
 This considerably decreases reliance on privately or stated owned infrastructure, increasing privacy and security.
 It is significantly more resilient to intentional or accidental internet outages and allows people to interact with the network through devices even without a cellular connection.